projectsbyif/openapis/pages/appendix-about-this-research.md

 ## Concept: Location history signal strength

+Some people found it useful to use location history to find a phone company with better signal strength for them Some people travelling less often, found using location history less useful and more invasive

 <blockquote>“I go that route a lot, it’s valuable to have good service”</blockquote>

 <blockquote>“... would have better signal for my usual commute.
 I see my signal strength was a problem before”</blockquote>